Fernando Fernán Gómez: Acting and filmmaking

 He directed and starred in two notable productions for Televisión Española: the fantasy TV movie Juan soldado, which he won the Grand Prix for Best Director at the 9th International Television Festival Golden Prague in 1973, and the 1974 miniseries El pícaro, a historical comedy set in the 17th Century which was based on the picaresque novel.
-As a filmmaker he made, among others, My Daughter Hildegart (1977), a film inspired in the life of Spanish activist Hildegart Rodríguez Carballeira, which turned out to be a box office hit in Spain, Mambru Went to War (1986), that gave him his first Goya Award for Best Actor, Voyage to Nowhere (1986), based on his own novel which describes a troupe of impoverished actors traipsing from village to village, achieving the Goya Awards for Best Film, Best Director and Best Adapted Screenplay in 1987, and The Sea and Time (1989), winner of the Special Jury Prize at the 1989 San Sebastián International Film Festival.
+As a filmmaker he made, among others, My Daughter Hildegart (1977), a film inspired in the life of Spanish activist Hildegart Rodríguez Carballeira, which turned out to be a box office hit in Spain, Mambru Went to War (1986), that gave him his first Goya Award for Best Actor, Voyage to Nowhere (1986), based on his novel published in 1985 which describes a troupe of impoverished actors traipsing from village to village, achieving the Goya Awards for Best Film, Best Director and Best Adapted Screenplay in 1987, and The Sea and Time (1989), winner of the Special Jury Prize at the 1989 San Sebastián International Film Festival.

 The 1990s was a less active acting period for him, but he enjoyed something of a revival, featuring in five major projects: the historical co-production The Dumbfounded King (1991), the two winners of the Academy Award for Best Foreign Language Film Belle Époque (1992) and All About My Mother (1999), The Grandfather (1998), which he won a second Goya Award for Best Actor in 1999 for his praised role as Don Rodrigo, Count of Albrit, an old Spanish aristocrat, and the hit Butterfly's Tongue (1999), playing Don Gregorio, a republican schoolteacher.
 In between, he was part of the cast of the comedy show Los ladrones van a la oficina (The thieves go to the office, 1993–1996), awarded an Onda Award in 1993.

 In 1999 the San Sebastián International Film Festival granted to him the Donostia Award, which made him the first Spanish movie-maker to receive this distinction.